Web Accessibility for Restaurants: 3 Best Practices (Guest Post)

 • I can easily select one of the category checkboxes.

-• I can then then navigate the page to explore the options in that particular category.
+• I can then navigate the page to explore the options in that particular category.

 The experience is fluid, intuitive, and accessible.

 Recently, one restaurant site prompted me to download a menu PDF.
-At first, I was discouraged given my past negative experiences with inaccessible restaurant pdfs.
-However, I was surprised to find that the site had two menu versions, a standard and an accessible version.
+At first, I was discouraged, given my past negative experiences with inaccessible restaurant PDFs.
+However, I was surprised that the site had two menu versions, a standard and an accessible version.

-The accessible version was formatted in a very screen reader-friendly way.
-For example:
+The accessible version was formatted in a very screen reader-friendly way:

 • Columns and rows were adequately labeled

-• Transitions between menu categories were properly marked.
+• Transitions between menu categories were marked correctly.

-Design choices like these help improves the accessibility of my digital experience.
+Design choices like these help improve the accessibility of my digital experience.

 Some people will say the images are essential to a restaurant menu.
 Sighted individuals have told me that the words are helpful for clarification.
 Still, the photos are what makes their mouths water.
-For blind individuals like myself, words are all we have unless the menu includes alternative text image descriptions for every item pictured.
+For blind people, words are all we have unless the menu includes alternative text image descriptions for every item pictured.

 “Thinly sliced sirloin steak is carefully placed on a garlic bread roll.
 The sandwich Is topped with a generous portion of perfectly warm and melted mozzarella cheese and is served open-faced on a bed of sweet potato fries.”